 Behaviorism is the theory that behaviors are a response to a stimulus or stimuli in the environment.
 It emphasizes external behaviors and responses to the outside world as opposed to internal feelings and emotions.

-While those in education are likely to be familiar with behavioral learning, it is actually a way of learning that is used in many areas of life.
+While those in education are likely to be familiar with behavioral learning, it is a way of learning used in many areas of life.
 Behavioral learning theory has a long history and is significant to learning and in the field of psychology.

 John Watson And Behaviorism

-Behaviorism is an approach to psychology that is based on the study of behaviors that can be observed, rather than on internal feelings, emotions, thoughts, or consciousness.
+Behaviorism is an approach to psychology based on studying behaviors that can be observed rather than on internal feelings, emotions, thoughts, or consciousness.
 Behaviorism began as a theory of psychology by the American psychologist John Watson in 1913.
 At the time, the psychoanalytic theory of Sigmund Freud and his student Carl Jung ruled the psychological landscape.
-Psychoanalysis stresses the importance of the unconscious mind, which can be interpreted through internal occurrences like dreams and past early childhood experiences.
-In contrast, behaviorism stresses the external—what is happening in the environment—rather than the internal—what is in the mind.
-Behaviorists like Watson believed that if psychology—then increasingly popular but still a fairly new science—was to be taken seriously, it would need to put more emphasis on the study of observable behaviors and data.

 Pavlov, Classical Conditioning, And Behavioral Learning